 1. Your Essentials:

-Yes, you must bring your travel essentials with you.
-Namely, your sun protection lotion, warm clothes, sunglasses, a warm coat, a hat, something to sit on the ground and comfortable shoes with good ankle support.
-The hike is also dog-friendly so you can bring your pet best friend along as well to enjoy the terrain.
+Yes, you must bring your travel essentials with you: sun protection lotion, warm clothes, sunglasses, a warm coat, a hat, something to sit on the ground, and comfortable shoes with good ankle support.
+The hike is also dog-friendly, so you can bring your pet’s best friend along to enjoy the terrain.

-While some travel agencies offer you a light dinner for a little extra money than the usual hiking trip, most agencies don’t and many tourists don’t opt for it since it can be pricy.
-This is why it’s always best to bring your own food and drinks on the day trip since you’ll certainly need them during the 5-hour hike.
+While some travel agencies offer a light dinner for a little more money than the usual hiking trip, most don’t, and many tourists don’t opt for it because it can be pricy.
+This is why it’s always best to bring your food and drinks on the day trip since you’ll undoubtedly need them during the 5-hour hike.

 3. Good hiking boots:

-A hiking trip is made easier when you’re all set up with the best hiking boots.
-So you’ll want to come during your visit to Bulgaria prepared with hiking boots that offer you good ankle support and are also comfortable to wear for long stretches of time.
+A hiking trip is made easier when you’re equipped with the best hiking boots.
+So, during your visit to Bulgaria, you’ll want to come prepared with boots that offer good ankle support and are also comfortable to wear for long stretches of time.

 4. Proper clothing:

-While the weather might be warm and sunny in the region, the weather by the terrain and lakes can be fluctuating.
-So you’ll always want to bring an extra layer of waterproof clothes while wearing an additional layer beneath your jacket.
-Even during the summer season, parts of some lakes remain covered in snow which give an even chiller vibe.
+While the weather might be warm and sunny in the region, the weather by the terrain and lakes can fluctuate.
+So you’ll always want to bring an extra layer of waterproof clothes and wear an additional layer beneath your jacket.
+Even during the summer season, parts of some lakes remain covered in snow, which gives an even chillier vibe.

 5. Fitness:

-Since the hike is demanding; stretching over a length of five hours in time with wild terrain, a certain level of fitness is required.
-This is for your own health and safety so the hike is not recommended for pregnant women and is not allowed for children under 9 years of age.
+Since the hike is demanding, stretching over five hours with wild terrain, a certain level of fitness is required.
+For your own health and safety, the hike is not recommended for pregnant women and is not allowed for children under nine years of age.

-The hike is suitable for tourists with no health issues relating to the legs, heart or other diseases relating to sun exposure and long hikes.
+The hike is suitable for tourists with no health issues related to the legs, heart, or other diseases related to sun exposure and long hikes.

 6. Money:

-While you might not need that much money on you during your hike; there are no shops or restaurants in the area.
-You will need 10 Euros for the ticket of the chairlift.
-The fee you pay while booking your trip with the travel agency includes the fee for entering the Seven Rila Lakes so no worries about that.
+While you might not need that much money on you during your hike, there are no shops or restaurants in the area.
+You will need 10 Euros for the chairlift ticket.
+The fee you pay while booking your trip with the travel agency includes the fee for entering the Seven Rila Lakes, so no worries about that.

 7. Cancelation:

 Keep in contact with the agency with which you booked your hiking trip.
-Since the weather can be unpredictable in that area, the trips can get cancelled.
-Another reason the trip might get cancelled is whether or not the chairlift is operational or not.
+Since the weather can be unpredictable in that area, trips can be cancelled.
+Another reason the trip might be cancelled is whether or not the chairlift is operational.

-All agencies offer you the option of setting another date for the trip or a total refund if the trip got cancelled for any reason, so there’s nothing to worry about in that regard.
+All agencies offer the option of setting another date for the trip or a total refund if the trip is cancelled for any reason, so there’s nothing to worry about.

-As you are dropped off back at your hotel at the end of the day, your legs might be sore but your soul will surely be filled with so much calmness and beauty.
-Hiking to the Seven Rila Lakes is a new way of spending your vacation, off the beaten track and away from the buzzing of city life.
+As you are dropped off at your hotel at the end of the day, your legs might be sore, but your soul will be filled with calmness and beauty.
+Hiking to the Seven Rila Lakes is a new way of spending your vacation off the beaten track and away from the buzzing of city life.

-The trip to the lakes is becoming increasingly popular among European tourists especially from Russia.
+Lake trips are becoming increasingly popular among European tourists, especially those from Russia.

-The day hiking trip has been featured in several online tourist sites and blogs run by the neighboring Russians.
-One of the best Russian comments about the hike was by Olga Rabo who runs and writes The Russian Abroad blog.
-She’d described the Seven Rila Lakes as the most notable natural attraction both in Bulgaria and the Balkans entirely.
+The day hiking trip has been featured in several online tourist sites and blogs run by the neighbouring Russians.
+One of the best Russian comments about the hike was from Olga Rabo, who runs and writes The Russian Abroad blog.
+She’d described the Seven Rila Lakes as the most notable natural attraction in Bulgaria and the Balkans.